amieecode/amieecode/README.md

 ## ✨ Fun Facts

+- Always curious to know and eager to learn.
 - I love traveling and exploring new places.
 - As a kid, I wanted to be in the Medical Field.